 A man and his wife who were in the truck were hurt but did not have any life-threatening injuries, authorities said.
 Manning, however, died at the scene.

 The driver who Manning was pursuing crashed into a nearby ditch, left his vehicle and ran away from the scene, authorities said.
-He was later identified as 33-year-old Richard Howard Walters, and has since been arrested and charged with with possession of marijuana, possession of drug paraphernalia and driving while impaired, according to CBS17.
+He was later identified as 33-year-old Richard Howard Walters, and has since been arrested and charged with possession of marijuana, possession of drug paraphernalia and driving while impaired, according to CBS17.